-review and a recommend It Program Administrator to develop a proposal review packet for Policy's approval.
-The packet shall include a summary of the proposal, ations of proposed tracks for adaptive management program development and neline for completion.
-Caucuses request that two tasks be evaluated by the Adaptive SUBJECT: Proposal Initiation: Evaluating Physical Default Characteristics.
-FROM: Caucuses TO: Hans Berge, Adaptive Management Program Administrator
+The Industrial Landowner Caucus requests that the following tasks be evaluated by the Adaptive Management Program Administrator to develop a proposal review packet for Policy's review and approval.
+The packet shall include a summary of the proposal, recommendations of proposed tracks for adaptive management program development and proposed timeline for completion.

 - Phase #1.
-Review and summarize original data used to develop the 1996 Emergency Rule default physical characteristics. - Clarify what the default physicals are developed to predict (fish presence, fish use, fish habitat). - Document the history of the 1996 defaults - Phase #2.
-Identify and summarize existing additional data that can be used to assess the accuracy of the current physical defaults for determining presumed fish use. - o Data collected by stakeholders specifically to evaluate the default criteria. - Other data characterizing habitats used by fish and not used by fish. - WTMF channel width and gradient data to determine proportion of Type F/N breaks accurately estimated by current defaults. - o ISAG channel width and gradient data to determine proportion of Type F/N breaks accurately estimated by current defaults. - o CMER fish model development data as a source to refine default criteria. - Phase #3.
-Determine if default physical criteria can be refined to minimize error. - Can additional criteria be added to channel width, gradient and basin size to minimize error (e.g., stream morphology type, region-specific geomorphology, etc?) - Are there other alternatives for determining a presumption of fish use? - o Can precision and accuracy of current default physical criteria be determined? - o Characterize precision and accuracy of alternatives.
+Review the history of the default physicals including the original designed use(s).
+Determine how the default physicals may be used in the application of a new permanent water typing rule. - Review and summarize original data used to develop the 1996 Emergency Rule default physical characteristics. - Clarify what the default physicals were developed to predict (fish presence, fish use, fish habitat). - Document the history of the 1996 defaults. - How are the default physicals being used in the current process?
+Are all criteria being used, including default basin size? - Phase #2.
+Identify and summarize additional data that can be used to assess the accuracy of the current physical defaults for determining presumed fish use. - What degree of uncertainty exists about whether the current default physical criteria accurately reflect presumed fish use for all regions?
+For all stream morphologies? - Can the overall precision and accuracy of current default physical criteria be determined?
+If so, what resources and funding would be needed? - Can currently available data be used for assessing accuracy and precision such as: - WTMF channel width, gradient, and default basin size data to determine proportion of Type F/N breaks accurately estimated by current defaults. - Data collected by stakeholders specifically to evaluate the current default criteria.

-1. The affected forest practices rule, guidance, or DNR product.
+- Page 2 Washington Forest Protection Association - Data collected by other scientists or investigators relevant to evaluating the current default criteria. - ISAG data used for habitat model development and validation. - Other data characterizing habitats used by fish and not used by fish. - Phase #3.
+Determine if default physical criteria can be refined to minimize error. - Can additional criteria be added to channel width, gradient and basin size to minimize error (e.g., stream morphology type, region-specific geomorphology, etc.?)
+Or can the existing criteria be adjusted to improve accuracy? - Review results of Pilot Water Typing Model, when completed, to determine the need for physicals. - Are there other alternatives for determining a presumption of fish use, including the fish habitat model, the fish habitat model using LiDAR, modified physical defaults, snorkeling, trapping, eDNA, and lentic sampling techniques? - If so, characterize precision and accuracy of alternatives. - Is additional research and/or field monitoring needed to fill in important scientific gaps and/or areas of uncertainty, particularly those uncertainties related to regional variations? - Identify possible short-term and long-term approaches for developing physical criteria for the presumption of fish use that minimize error and are implementable and enforceable. - 1.
+The affected forest practices rule, guidance, or DNR product.